-The Financial Statements and Business Report for 2018 of Erste Bank ("Erste Bank") contains primarily a summary of its banking activities, supplemented with the information that affected Erste Bank's operation for the purposes of the evaluation of its business operation
+The Consolidated Financial Statements and Business Report for 2018 of ERSTE Bank Hungary Zrt. and its subsidiaries ("Erste Hungary") contains primarily a summary of its banking activities, supplemented with the information that affected Erste Hungary's operation for the purposes of the evaluation of its business operation.